roworu/rev_analyzer/README.md

           ├─> external LLM call (if domain model score is lower that provided in request) └─> hybrid logic combiner (threshold + review message length threshold) ↓
-        response + structured metadata (what llm provider used, confidence level)
+        response + structured metadata (what llm provider used, confidence level and extracted tags)
 ```

 ## Quick Start